CharuChhimpa/machine-learning/projects/capstone/capstone_report_template.md

 ![](http://imgur.com/PqagP68.jpg)

-The model predicted clas for all these patients was exactly correct.
+The model predicted class for all these patients was exactly correct.
 This shows the robustness of our model, that this model also works on the patients from some other hospital also.

-The initial model of SVMs is tuned properly using cross validation score to get a an accuracy of 85%.
+The initial model of SVMs is tuned properly using cross validation score to get a an accuracy of 83%.
 We also tested the model on random patient features.

 ### Justification
 The final model performs really well in comparison of the Benchmark model.
-Our benchmark was to acheive atleast 78% accuracy and our model acheives nearly  85%  accuracy with a standard deviation of  0.008% .
+Our benchmark was to acheive atleast 80% accuracy and our model acheives nearly  83%  accuracy with a standard deviation of  0.038% .
 This clearly beats the benchmark model and is significant enough to solve the problem.

 ## V. Conclusion